 - “Bust-outs” – also known as Merchant Identity Fraud: fraudsters fill in their application for services to accept credit/debit card payments with incorrect details (such as an incorrect Average Transaction Value).
 They then sell goods to unknowing consumers without the intention of sending them out and then disappear (“bust-out”) before the transaction can be charged back by the consumer.
 In these instances, the acquirer is left with the fraud cost as they have already settled funds to the (fraudulent) merchant.

 - Account Takeover: in this type of attack, a fraudster temporarily assumes the identity of a legitimate merchant, entering into an acquiring relationship for the sole purpose of committing criminal fraud.

-In addition to fraudsters directly targeting acquirers, merchant onboarding fraud is often a gateway for organised gangs to facilitate mass card fraud against card issuers.
+In addition to fraudsters directly targeting acquirers, merchant onboarding fraud is often a gateway for organized gangs to facilitate mass card fraud against card issuers.
 This type of fraud is attractive to fraud gangs because it enables them to by-pass some of the controls which are in place to monitor new merchants, making further fraudulent activities easier.
 The activity is tough to detect as it is usually only picked up on after fraudulent spending begins and the cardholder has detected the fraud.

 How can you reduce the risk?

 To keep these types of fraud losses to a minimum, it is crucial for acquirers to identify fraudsters throughout the merchant onboarding process, particularly at the first touchpoint, which is typically the application stage.

 Many existing fraud systems which rely heavily on business rules make it easy for fraudsters to take advantage of the anonymity of digital channels to bypass these systems and fly under the radar.